Super Bowl 2020 Pays Tribute To Kobe Bryant

 Kobe was so much more than an athlete, he was a family man.
 That was what we had most in common.
 We love our families.
 Whenever we got together I would hug his children like they were my own and he would embrace my kids like they were his.
 His baby girl Gianna was born on the same day as my youngest daughter Me’Arah.
 I miss you already brother.
 This is truly unbelievable.
 Everyone please keep the Bryant’s in your prayers.
 R.I.P

-While Kobe Bryant is best known for his incredible prowess on the court, his reputation for being a kind and generous person allowed him into the hearts of many.
+While Kobe Bryant is best known for his incredible prowess on the basketball court, his reputation for being a kind and generous person allowed him into the hearts of many.
 Athletes, celebrities, and fans from all walks of life have united in paying homage to one of the all-time hoops greats on social media.

-According to ET Online, a massive outpouring of grief, support, and condolences took place in the immediate aftermath of Bryant’s death making headlines — personalities ranging from Kim Kardashian to Mark Cuban to Shaquille O’Neal offering up raw emotion to all who might listen.
+According to Entertainment Tonight, a massive outpouring of grief, support, and condolences took place in the immediate aftermath of Bryant’s death; personalities ranging from Kim Kardashian to Mark Cuban to Shaquille O’Neal offered up raw emotion to all who would listen.

-Justin Timberlake, the pop star responsible for ringing in the half-time show at Super Bowl 2018, was perhaps one of the most effusive in his condolences to Bryant’s family, sharing a lengthy and personal tribute to his fallen friend on Instagram.
+Justin Timberlake, the pop star responsible for the halftime show at Super Bowl 2018, was perhaps one of the most effusive in his condolences to Bryant’s family, sharing a lengthy and personal tribute to his fallen friend on Instagram.

 View this post on Instagram